isabella232/advertising-cloud.en/help/dsp/campaign-management/campaign-management-faq.md

 ## Budget Updates Mid-Flight

-* When you make a change to a placement, how long does DSP take to update the budget allocation? **[Is this allocation of the package or campaign budget?
-And what kinds of changes does this cover -- any of the various placement settings?
-What about the inclusion/removal of ads/creatives?]**<!-- see comments -->?
+* When you make a change to a placement, how long does DSP take to reallocate the **[campaign? package?]** budget? **[1) The answer doesn't actually answer this question; I added a sentence with placeholder below.
+2) Define "change":  does this refer only to changes to any of the various placement settings, or does it also include the inclusion/removal of ads/creatives?
+3) Will changes to a placement result in changes to only that placement's budget, or might it potentially change the budgets for all other placements within the same package or campaign?]**<!-- see comments -->?

     Budget allocation is based on placement performance, which is evaluated using a 14-day average.
 Changes to a placement result in changes to the budget allocation only when they cause changes in performance during the 14-day average.

+    **[Fill in/edit this] When performance changes occur, DSP can take up to NN hours to reallocate the [campaign or package?] budget among the placements accordingly.**

 * How is budget reallocated when a placement is removed from a package and added to another package?

     A placement's entire spend history is attached to the placement and moves with it from package to package.

     When you remove a placement from a package, the package no longer has any history of the placement's spend.
 The daily package budget will become (package budget - removed placement budget) / days remaining in flight.
 The package budget is then allocated to the placements remaining in the package. **[Verify wording.
-Also, this talks about a daily budget.
-What if the campaign or package budget is for a different interval, like "All time" or "Monthly?]**<!-- see comments -->
+Also, this talks about a daily package budget, but can we just remove the word "daily?"
+What if the package budget is for a different interval, like "All time" or "Monthly?"]**<!-- see comments -->

     Similarly, if you add the same placement to a different package, DSP considers the placement's spend history when it allocates budget for all placements in the new package. **[Verify behavior and wording]**<!-- see comments -->